 Why this recipe works

 There’s nothing quite as tasty or comforting as a hot-out-of-the-oven homemade sausage roll.
-So, I set out to create a vegan and gluten-free version that could rival the classic British savoury pastry and hold its own.
-Safe to say, this lentil and walnut sausage rolls recipe fits the bill!
+So, I set out to create a vegan and gluten-free version that could rival the classic British savoury pastry like greggs produce and hold its own.
+Safe to say, this vegan sausage rolls recipe fits the bill!

-You only need a handful of fresh ingredients — many of which I’d bet you keep stocked — like mushrooms, garlic, canned lentils, walnuts, fresh herbs, and store-bought gluten-free puff pastry and 10 minutes of prep time to make this vegan sausage roll recipe from scratch.
+You only need a handful of fresh ingredients to produce an amazing taste — many of which I’d bet you keep stocked — like mushrooms, garlic, canned lentils, walnuts, fresh herbs, and store-bought vegan puff pastry sheets.
 Then, let your oven do the rest of the work, slice, serve, and enjoy!

 If you’re looking for more lentil recipes then check out my Easy Lentil Wellington or 20 Minute Lentil Bolognese.

-- Mushrooms — I used chestnut mushrooms for their size, colour, and flavour, but you could also use baby bellas, sliced portobellos, or button mushrooms.
+3. Mushrooms — To make a delicious mushroom mixture.
+I used chestnut mushrooms for their size, colour, and flavour, but you could also use baby bellas, sliced portobellos, or button mushrooms.
 If you have some spare then make my Garlic Mushrooms on Toast.

-- Puff Pastry — I love using store-bought puff pastry in this vegan sausage rolls recipe because it cuts down on prep time.
+9. Puff Pastry — I love using store-bought ready-rolled puff pastry in this vegan sausage rolls recipe because it cuts down on prep time.
 Opt for gluten-free, if possible.
+Which I also use to make my Chicken and Leek Pie.
 If you fancy a dessert using puff pastry then check out my Puff Pastry Apple Tart.

-- Sesame Seeds — For garnish.
+11. Sesame Seeds — For garnish to sprinkle on top.
 Optional, but highly recommended.
 You could also use everything bagel seasoning.

 See recipe card for full information on ingredients and quantities.